DimitriPalmer22/Relapse-Code-Documentation/_temp/LD Meeting Notes.md

 - Fire escape type shit

 ### Dumb Stuff We Need to Fix
-- Start the player out slow, and once
+- Start the player out slow, and once the player gets the regenerative drug, they
 - Make the player slower
 - Change the UI reticle to the one Robert sent
 - Turn off the jump, sprint, and dash